Japanese occupation of German colonial possessions: Actions

 During World War I, Japan, allied with Britain through the Anglo-Japanese Alliance and declared war on Germany in 1914.
 Japan initially focused on besieging German possessions in China.
 The most notable of these possessions being the strategic port City of Qingdao.
-The siege marked the first Anglo-Japanese action that took away German control and sole major Asia-Pacific land battle of World War 1.
-Japan then sent the Imperial Japanese Navy out to the Pacific islands held by the Germans.
+The siege marked the first Anglo-Japanese action that took away German control and sole major Asia-Pacific land battle of World War I. Japan then sent the Imperial Japanese Navy out to the Pacific islands held by the Germans.
 The British however were annoyed by the Japanese aggression in the Pacific as they told them not to attack them.